We want a strong manufacturing sector to help drive Scotland's economic recovery and future prosperity.

-- launching a Lightweight Manufacturing Centre to give Scottish companies an edge in new manufacturing processes for lightweight materials
+- the Lightweight Manufacturing Centre acts as a first new phase of NMIS and focuses on manufacturing with lightweight materials like carbon.
+It will give Scottish companies an edge in new manufacturing processes for lightweight materials

-- working with the Scottish Manufacturing Advisory Service (SMAS) to support and deliver MAP commitments
+- we will also continue to work with the Scottish Manufacturing Advisory Service (SMAS) to deliver our programme of support for manufacturing

 - tackling skills shortages by promoting STEM subjects throughout the school curriculum and improving engagement between industry and education

-Manufacturing is vital to Scotland's economy, employing more than 180,000 people across the country.
-The industry accounts for over half of our international exports, and half of our research and development spend.
+Manufacturing is vital to Scotland's economy, employing more than 169,000 jobs, over half Scotland’s international exports, and 47% businesses expenditure on R and D.

-We want to improve productivity and increase investment in the manufacturing industry, so that it continues to address regional imbalances, create highly skilled jobs, and grow our economy.
+We want to improve productivity and increase investment in the manufacturing industry, so that it continues to address regional imbalances, create highly skilled jobs, and grow our economy as it recovers.

 Email: Central Enquiries Unit